Haketia

 Haketia (חַכִּיתִּיָה Ḥakkītīyā; الحَكِيتِيَةُ al-Ḥakītiya; Haquetía) (also written as Hakitia or Haquitía) is an endangered Jewish Romance language also known as Djudeo Spañol, Ladino Occidental, or Western Judaeo-Spanish.
-It was historically spoken by the North African Sephardim in the Moroccan cities of Tétouan, Tangier, Asilah, Larache, Chefchaouen, Ksar el-Kebir, and the Spanish towns of Ceuta and Melilla.
-Tetuani Ladino was also spoken in Oran, Algeria.
-One of the distinctions between Ladino and Haketia (Haquetia) is that the latter incorporates Moroccan Arabic.
+It was historically spoken by the North African Sephardim in the Moroccan cities of Tétouan, Tangier, Asilah, Larache, Chefchaouen, Ksar el-Kebir, Casablanca (by migrants from northern cities) and the Spanish cities of Ceuta, and Melilla.
+Tétouani Ladino was also spoken in Oran, Algeria.
+One of the distinctions between Ladino and Haketia (Haquetia) is that the latter incorporates many elements of Moroccan Arabic.

 Etymology

-The name "Haketia" derived from the Arabic حَكَى ḥakā, "tell", and is therefore pronounced with [], reflecting the Arabic ح DIN.
+The name "Haketia" is derived from the Arabic حَكَى ḥakā, "tell", and is therefore pronounced with [], reflecting the Arabic ح DIN.
 In some places it is written "Jaquetía" with the same pronunciation.

 Description

 The well-known form of Judaeo-Spanish spoken by Jews living in the Balkans, Greece, Turkey and Jerusalem is Ladino Oriental (eastern Ladino).
 Haketia may be described by contrast as Ladino Occidental.
 The language is a variety of Spanish that borrows heavily from Judeo-Moroccan Arabic.
 It evidently also contains a number of words of Hebrew origin and was originally written using Hebrew letters.
 There is some cultural resemblance between the two Judaeo-Spanish dialect communities, including a rich shared stock of romanzas (ballads) from medieval Spain, though both words and music often differ in detail (as indeed they do between one Oriental-Sephardic community and another).

 The Haketia lexicon is made up mostly of Spanish words but 34.5% of words are from Arabic and 18.5% are from Hebrew.
 It contains many calques of Hebrew phrases, such as hiĵas de Israel, a literal translation of the Hebrew phrase בנות ישראל, meaning "daughters of Israel".